shwballl/TCPIP-Server-C-/README.md

 # TCPIP-Server-C-
-This is TCP IP Server created on C++, you can use him with Putty
+This is TCP IP Server created on C++ with WinSock, you can use him with Putty